Improved Graph Clustering: Main Results: Performance Guarantees

-\item Not all existing methods can handle non-uniform edge probabilities and node degrees, which often require special treatment (see~\cite{chaudhuri2012extended}).
+\item Not all existing methods can handle non-uniform edge probabilities and node degrees, which often require special treatment (see e.g.,~\cite{chaudhuri2012extended}).
 This issue is addressed seamlessly by our method by definition of \gpp. \end{itemize}

-In the following sub-section, we discuss various planted problems to which Theorem~\ref{thm:main} applies and compare with existing work.
-Our results match the best existing results in all cases (up to logarithm factors), and in many important settings lead to order-wise stronger guarantees.